bukka/php-crypto/docs/cipher.md

 ##### *Return value*

-`bool`: true if the tag was set succesfully
+`bool`: true if the AAD was set succesfully

 ##### *Examples*